Iranian Ballistic Missile Procurement Through China

 Per Iranian corporate regulations, directors of joint stock companies must be chosen from amongst the shareholders.
 This means Zargari and the other board members are also owners of Zist Tajhiz, although we can’t pinpoint their exact ownership percentages.

 Moreover, Iranian public records show two other companies in Tehran that are controlled by Zargari as Chairman of the Board, together with the same other board members.
 One of the companies is even registered to the same address in Tehran as Zist Tajhiz.
-This tells us a couple things:
+This tells us a couple of things.

 The Chinese side of this network, run by Zargari’s associate Chen Mingfu, also remains very much operational.
 Chen Mingfu (陈明福, DOB 30 Apr 1980) was the founding member and sole director of Hong Kong company Anhui Land Group Co., Limited (安徽藍德集團股份有限公司, CR 1774300), before it closed on 26 February 2016.
 This was just a month after OFAC sanctioned both Chen and Anhui Land Group.